 make tough decisions rather than push them on to the next presidency.
 The

-Government must be honest in communicating with the public and the approach must
+government must be honest in communicating with the public and the approach must

 Problem 1: National Debt

-The U.S. Government must commit to reducing the federal
+The U.S. government must commit to reducing the federal

-deficit, i.e. the U.S. Government must tighten its belt to reduce
+deficit, i.e. it must reduce

 expenditures and operational costs.

-The U.S. Government should not increase interest rates or
+The U.S. government should not increase interest rates or

 inflation, but the policy priority should be healthy economic growth over